The 20 Best Attenuated Familial Adenomatous Polyposis Doctors Near Me in Puerto Rico, US

 English

-Marcia Cruz-Correa is a Gastroenterologist in San Juan, Puerto Rico.
+Marcia Cruz-Correa is a Gastroenterologist practicing medicine in San Juan, Puerto Rico.
 Dr. Cruz-Correa is rated as an Advanced provider by MediFind in the treatment of Attenuated Familial Adenomatous Polyposis.
-Her top areas of expertise are Familial Adenomatous Polyposis, Colorectal Cancer, Familial Colorectal Cancer, Colonoscopy, and Endoscopy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Familial Adenomatous Polyposis, Colorectal Cancer, Familial Colorectal Cancer, Colonoscopy, and Endoscopy.

 Experienced in Attenuated Familial Adenomatous Polyposis